CartoDB/training/_posts/2016-05-25-gwf-workshop.md

 ### 2.2 Datasets

 These are the datasets we are going to use on our workshop.
-You'll find them all on our [Data Library](https://cartodb.com/data-library) and fit well on a free account.
+You'll find them all on our [Data Library](https://cartodb.com/data-library) and they fit well on a free account.

 * **Populated Places** [`ne_10m_populated_places_simple`]: City and town points.
 * **World Borders** [`world_borders`]: World countries borders.